cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ## Description

-The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/) and the data it produces.
+The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/) and the data it produces on building energy demands and the electricity supply available if PV panels are placed on available surfaces.

-The CEAAgent provides three endpoints:
+The CEA Agent provides three endpoints:

 ### 1. Run
 Available at http://localhost:58085/agents/cea/run